Changes to Camp WaMaVa's Registration Process

 For the 2021 season, Camp WaMaVa is changing our camper registration process.
 As with any change, we want to clearly communicate our new process and its reasoning.

 Campers will be assigned their cabins prior to their first day of camp.
 We will no longer conduct a “first-come, first served” registration process.

 Our summer 2021 registration will open on March 1.
 On the online registration form, there will be a new field titled “friend bunking request” on each camper profile.
 In this field, ONE request may be submitted.
 We will do our best to honor each camper’s request.
 Please list only one friend request per camper.

-On the Saturday prior to your arrival at camp, you will receive an email containing your child’s cabin assignment and a requested arrival time.
+No later than the Saturday prior to your arrival at camp, you will receive an email containing your child’s cabin assignment, counselor name, and a requested arrival time.
 Arrival times will be staggered to avoid crowding and minimize wait times.
-We are still finalizing the details of our camper arrival process and will communicate additional specifics in a future announcement.
+Click here for Check-In Day arrival details.

 We realize this is a significant change and want to share our reasons for making it:

 It’s expedient – Summer 2021 will remain under several COVID guidelines.
 Staggered arrival times will safely allow us to keep crowds small without mass congregating around the registration table.